 PointsBet’s bet credit welcome offers are not difficult to understand, but it is a little different from other sportsbook offers in Ohio.
 Here is everything you need to know.

 How do I get my bonus on PointsBet?

 What are Bet Credits on PointsBet?

 Bet credits are how PointsBet refunds you if either or both of your initial wagers loses.
 There are a few crucial details you need to understand about how bet credits work at PointsBet.

-And the final thing to know about bet credits is they expire 30 days from when they were issued.
+And the final thing to know about bet credits is they expire seven days from when they were issued.
 You always can click on the bet credits section in your PointsBet account to see the exact date and time when each bet credit expires.

 Is the PointsBet sign-up bonus good?

 Overall, we do believe the PointsBet sign-up bonus is good.
 The biggest limitation is that you receive a bet credit if your initial bets lose as opposed to bonus cash or site credit.
 Both of those other options would have allowed you to receive the value of the refund back on winning wagers.
-Despite that fact, you still get two bet credits and the total value of up to $2,000 is pretty much the best you will find at any online sportsbook in Ohio.
+Despite that fact, you still get five bet credits and the total value of up to $250 is pretty much the best you will find at any online sportsbook in Ohio.